 T-Mobile’s postpaid phone churn rate

-The lower churn helps telecom operators save on acquisition expenses associated with acquiring a subscriber, which helps them expand their operating margin.
+The lower churn helps telecom (telecommunications) companies save on acquisition costs related to acquiring a subscriber, which, in turn, helps them expand their operating margins.